aidennyu/Java-Game/README.md

-# v1.5 - Current Version
+# v1.6 - Current Version

+- Updated attack function
+- Added a button ("a") to attack (as a start, the current selection)
+- Automatic end of turn after attack

+# v1.5

 - Implemented an updated move function
 	- Move restrictions